-- 1.1 This part of the Compliance Document lists under category headings other Compliance Documents and Standards, suitable as acceptable solutions. - 1.2 In other parts of this Compliance Document an Acceptable Solution is given for small chimneys.
-This is referred to in Paragraph 8.0. - 1.3 Modifications to the Standards, necessary for compliance with the New Zealand Building Code, are given against the relevant clause number of each Standard.
+Amend 11 Aug 2011 1.2 B1/AS gives an Acceptable Solution for small chimneys (referred to in Paragraph 8.0).

+1.3 Modifications to the Standards, necessary for compliance with the New Zealand Building Code, are given against the relevant clause number of each Standard.